 Massachusetts Central Railroad, as originally graded.
 Via Railroad.net

-Soviet Union: There's an unfinished railroad in the Soviet Union.
+Russia: There's an unfinished railroad in the Russia.
 370 miles of it(!).
 Built with slave labor, it was never completed betweeen its two ends.
 Unclear from the news account of the Railway of Bones whether any portion of it was ever used.
 Also see Stalin's Lost Railway.

 Missouri: Between Greenfield and Springfield, Missouri lies The Kansas City & Memphis Railroad.
 They started grading between Springfield and Greenfield, but got caught by the panic of 1873 and went bankrupt.
 This PDF is a biography of someone who "had the contract for grading five miles of the Kansas City & Memphis Railroad.
 After completing one mile the company raised the grade, and Mr. Murray threw up the job,"

 It's out of my purview, but I think I found two chunks of it: West, and East.
 It looks plausible after staring at the topo map.
 I found a couple of "grading" lines on the topo map, and some very clear treelines and field shadows.
 Too far for me to ever do fieldwork on it.
 Hat tip to Mike Murray, who pointed me at this.

 Pennsylvania: The famous Unfinished Cut that played such a big part in the Second Manassas battle of the Civil War.
 The Allentown Railroad.
 The South Mountain Railroad.
 Also heard about the "Petroleum & Pennsylvania Railway, whose grade is now Old Grade Rd. in Clappville, Steuben Township Crawford Co."

 Ohio: The South Bloomingville Railroad operated from Lancaster to South Bloomingville.
 They graded an additional four miles but never laid tracks.
 A part of the old embankment now is used as a right-of-way for Route 56 near the Scenic Inn.
 Also, Cincinnati had a subway attempted.
 Seven miles were tunneled, bridged, or graded, but no track was laid and no subway cars were ordered.
 Most everything above ground has been bulldozed, but there are two miles of subway tunnel left.
 More information at Cincinnati Transit.